Keisen University

 Keisen University (恵泉女学園大学, Keisen jogakuen daigaku) is a private women's college in Tama, Tokyo, Japan, established in 1988.
 The university is linked to the Keisen School for Young Women, founded in 1929 by Michi Kawai, the National Secretary of the Young Women's Christian Associations of Japan.
+In March 2023, the University announced that it would close once students admitted in 2023 had graduated.
+The University will not seek new admissions in the 2024 academic year.

 Philosophy

 Keisen University follows an educational philosophy based on the following three sets of values: